Elsa García (gymnast): 2014

 After missing out most of the season, Garcia returned to international competition at the Pan American Senior Championships in August, winning bronze with her team and placing eleventh in the all-around.

 She then was part of the team at the 2014 World Artistic Gymnastics Championships in Nanning, China.
 She helped Mexico to achieve one of their best world championships placements at 14th place.
 Her teammate Alexa Moreno qualified to the vault final and finished 7th, while Garcia reached the all-around final for the first time since 2009 and placed 23rd.

 She also competed at the Central American and Caribbean Games in Veracruz, Mexico.
 During the games, she won gold with the team and silver in the all-around behind Jessica Lopez of Venezuela.

 2015

 Garcia started off the season by sweeping all five gold medals at the Mexican National Championships in April.
-In May, she competed at the Sao Paulo World Cup and finished in 4th place in the bars final after scoring 14.525.
+In May, she competed at the São Paulo World Cup and finished in 4th place in the bars final after scoring 14.525.

 In July, she competed at the Pan American Games in Toronto, Canada.
-She contributed to Mexico's fifth place finish in the team final and individually placed fourth on uneven bars.
+She contributed to Mexico's fifth-place finish in the team final and individually placed fourth on uneven bars.

 She was part of the Mexican women's national team attending 2015 World Championships.
 However, she sustained serious injuries in both knees while doing vault during podium training and withdrew from competition.
 She spent several weeks wearing a brace and working on conditioning so she could resume training.